Asgard (crater): Research Using Asgard

 By using the width of graben at Asgard, properties about the lithosphere have been deduced.
 The lithospheric thickness and thermal gradient at formation has been constrained.
-The James Web Space Telescope has been used on Callisto to determine how carbon rich the surface is and how much CO_{2} is in the atmosphere.
+The James Webb Space Telescope has been used on Callisto to determine how carbon rich the surface is and how much CO_{2} is in the atmosphere.
 The signatures of CO_{2} were weak on the leading hemisphere except for some peaking in the Asgard impact basin.
 This has led to a better understating of regional geological terrain's effect on CO_{2} on Callisto.
 More is to be uncovered with the ESA JUICE (Jupiter Icy Moon Explorer) mission.
 Asgard also has a reflectance level quantitatively 0.03 higher than surrounding terrain making it interesting for determining the grain size or mixture of the greying agent present on the surface of Callisto.

 Utgard

 A smaller multi-ring structure is superposed on the northern part of Asgard.
 It is called Utgard (also from Norse mythology) and measures around 600 km in diameter.
 Utgard is the fourth largest multi-ring feature on Callisto.
 A substantial part of the central region of Utgard is covered with deposits from the relatively young Burr crater.